 Savor a warm spoonful of Pumpkin Butterscotch Pudding and get ready to be thankful.
 How can anything be so fragrant, creamy, and rich while being downright healthy, thrifty, and easy?

 My notes say Pumpkin Butterscotch Pudding is "superb+" warm.
 But the delightful fragrance and taste fades as it chills.
 It's good at room temperature, OK straight from the fridge, and bland made into ice cream.
 Lesson?
 Get it while it's hot.
-[Update: this year, I'm going to try this recipe with coconut milk and without the egg.]
+[Update: I now make this recipe dairy-free by using canned coconut milk and no egg.]

 Active time: 20 minutes.
 Total time: 20 minutes.
 Serves 4.